-- Network File System (NFS)

-- Automatic Storage Management (ASM)

-- Raw partitions (Database files only--not for the recovery area)
+- Oracle Cluster File System (OCFS and OCFS2, or GPFS on POWER) - Network File System (NFS) - Automatic Storage Management (ASM) - Raw partitions (Database files only--not for the recovery area)

-During configuration of Oracle Clusterware, if you selected NFS, and the volumes that you created are large enough to hold the database files and recovery files, then you have completed required pre-installation steps.
+During configuration of Oracle Clusterware, if you selected OCFS or NFS, and the volumes that you created are large enough to hold the database files and recovery files, then you have completed required pre-installation steps.
 You can proceed to Chapter 4, "Installing Oracle Clusterware" on page 4-1.

-If you want to place your database files on ASM, then proceed to Configuring Disks for Automatic Storage Management on page 3-21.
+If you want to place your database files on ASM, then proceed to Configuring Disks for Automatic Storage Management on page 3-17.

-If you want to place your database files on raw devices, and manually provide storage management for your database and recovery files, then proceed to "Configuring Disks for Database Files on Raw Devices" on page 3-26.
+If you want to place your database files on raw devices, and manually provide storage management for your database and recovery files, then proceed to "Configuring Database File Storage on Raw Devices" on page 3-26.

 Note: Databases can consist of a mixture of ASM files and non-ASM files.
 Refer to Oracle Database Administrator's Guide for additional information about ASM.
+For OCFS2 certification status, refer to the Certify page on OracleMetaLink.